barkache-ghassen/hardhat_challenge1/README.md

 node server.js
 ```
 5- to see the frontend use vscode go live plugin to run contract.html
-or run python3 server on any desried port
+or run python3 server on any desired port
 ```shell
 python3 -m http.server 8080
 ```